malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

 -----------------------------------------------------------------------------------------------------
 CONTENTS
 -----------------------------------------------------------------------------------------------------
-   I) Gate Circuit-to-Annealer ecnoding by way of intermediate logical truthtable representation
+   I) Gate circuit-to-annealer ecnoding by way of intermediate logical truthtable representation
    	  - Covers implementation through an example of a simple XOR function
 	  - TODO list

-   II) Gate Circuit-to-Annealer encoding by way of intermediate bloch sphere truthtable
+   II) Gate circuit-to-annealer encoding by way of intermediate bloch sphere truthtable
        representation
+   	  - Notes and ideas on this approach
+	  - TODO list for implementation of this approach

+   III) Lump annealer encoding as composite of serial annealer encodings
    	  - Notes and ideas on this approach
 	  - TODO list for implementation of this approach